Showing posts with label 1995. Show all posts

 Every critter is so cute and detailed, even the evil flying fish!!

-The graphics are designed by none other than Richard Davey, of the legendary LGD and kind supporter of AtariCrypt.
-He's certainly taken the time to get that console look just right - everything from the blocks, the landscapes, and those incredibly detailed sprites.
-Plus, the baddies are really cute, it's almost a shame to squash 'em.
+The graphics are designed by none other than Richard Davey, of the legendary LGD and supporter of AtariCrypt.
+He's certainly taken the time to get that console look right - from the blocks, the landscapes, and incredibly detailed sprites.
+The baddies are really cute, it's almost a shame to squash 'em.
 Well, almost lol.

-Audio can be flipped between the default sound effects and chip music by simply pressing F9 key.
-The effects are quite good but there's not enough going on so you're left feeling empty and wanting far more pizazz from your old ST. Thankfully, nothing compares to the gorgeous Big Alec tunes which are beautiful.
+Audio can be flipped between the default sound effects and chip music by simply pressing the F9 key.
+The effects are quite good, but there's not enough going on, so you're left feeling empty and wanting more pizazz from your old ST. Thankfully, nothing compares to the gorgeous Big Alec tunes.
 So that's an easy choice!!

 The joystick controls are excellent and incredibly responsive without any lag.
-However, having said that you should get in a few practice games - to master the enormous level of inertia.
+Having said that, you should get in a few practice games to master the enormous level of inertia.
 I wish I had a pound for every time I slid off the edge of a moving platform to my doom!
-After a few plays, things will soon become second nature.
+After a few goes, it soon becomes second nature.

-It's screenshot time but these are for all those ST nutters in Australia.
-Don't believe me?
-Check 'em out...
+It's screenshot time, but these are for all those ST nutters in Australia...

 The CryptO'pinion?